-Table 124: Core elements of the Institutional Plan
+Table 129: Core elements of the Institutional Plan

 Organizational Staff Establishment The Organizational Structure has been reviewed and is attached to this IDP.
-Human Resource Management Strategy The HR Strategy is developed, awaiting Council approval.

-Employment Equity Plan Available and will be finished before the finalization of the IDP and attached as an Appendix.
+Human Resource Management Strategy The HR Strategy is available and attached to the IDP Employment Equity Plan Available and will be finished before the finalization of the IDP and attached as an Appendix.
 Skills Development Plan Reviewed and attached to this IDP.
-Anti-Corruption Strategy / Policy Approved, reviewed and available Communication and Participation Policy To be approved during the 2012/13 financial year Individual and Organisational Performance Management System A PMS Framework and Policy has been approved by Council.
-The required individual and organisational documentation is available from the PMS Officer at request.
-Monitoring and Evaluation System A computerised monitoring and evaluation system will be implemented during the 2013/14 financial year as part of a project in this regard by the Free State Department of Cooperative Governance and Traditional Affairs.
+Anti-Corruption Strategy / Policy Approved, reviewed and available Communication and Participation Policy To be approved during the 2016/17 financial year Individual and Organizational Performance Management System A PMS Framework and Policy has been approved by Council.
+The required individual and organizational documentation is available from the PMS Officer at request.
+Monitoring and Evaluation System A computerized monitoring and evaluation system was implemented.
+Although it is still a manual system, it is fully functional.
+During the external audit of 2013/2014 and 2014/2015 a clean audit was received on the IDP and PMS sections.

-4.5.1.1 High-Level Organisational Structure
+4.5.1.1 High-Level Organizational Structure

-Organogram 1: Organisational Structure: Governance / Management Interaction (Nketoana Organisational Structure, 2013/14)
+Organogram 1: Organizational Structure: Governance / Management Interaction (Nketoana Organisational Structure, 2013/14)